werebus/dotfiles/README.md

 Vim
 ---
 I use [Janus][4] to keep track of my Vim configuration.
-It's included as a sub-module of this repository. and has to be installed seperatly.
+It's included as a sub-module of this repository and has to be installed separately.

     cd ~/.vim
     rake

-You can place any custom plugins in `~/.janus`, and use the `.vimrc.before`, `.vimrm.after`, `.gvimrc.before`, and `.gvimrc.after` files for furthur customization.
+You can place any custom plugins in `~/.janus`, and use the `.vimrc.before`, `.vimrm.after`, `.gvimrc.before`, and `.gvimrc.after` files for further customization.

 irb